pritambarman121/CCTV/README.md

 # CCTV
-It's a python base project , Used OpenCv library to capture videeo footage and store it in specifc folder along with current date and time.
+It's a python base project , Used OpenCv library to capture videeo footage and store it in specifc folder('recordings') along with current date and time.